taisei-project/taisei/doc/MATH.rst

 Complex numbers in Taisei represent the "X-axis" (or "real") and "Y-axis" (or "imaginary").
 This is not exactly a widely-adopted way of thinking about it, but as mentioned in *Core Concept*, it allows us to perform operations on the coordinate system that wouldn't otherwise be possible using vectors.
+There are pros and cons to either way of doing it, with complex numbers being more involved to use but providing a few worthwhile advantages.

 Simple Movement
 ^^^^^^^^^^^^^^^

-Lets take a few concrete examples within Taisei's code.
+Let's take a few concrete examples within Taisei's code.
 For let's look at a piece of movement code for a fairy:

 .. code-block:: c